-Like Screen Time, Timing will automatically track your hours.
+Like the Mac’s Screen Time, Timing will automatically track your hours.
 That means the minute you log in to your computer, Timing starts – no application open necessary.

 Furthermore, Timing will automatically categorize your hours, so that you can see exactly how much time you spent on various applications, whether that’s Microsoft Word, Chrome, Evernote, Adobe InDesign, or any other application.
 That way, when you go back to review your time later, you’ll know exactly how much time it took you to research a topic, design a new brand label, or create a new invoice.